microsoft/vscode-arduino/BRANCHNOTES.md

 ```bash
 find  ~/.arduino15/packages/esp32/tools/xtensa-esp32-elf-gcc/1.22.0-80-g6c4433a-5.2.0/ -name "include*"
 ```
-won't do since not all include directorys are named `include`.
+won't do since not all include directories are named `include`.
 Fortunately gcc can be queried about its configuration ([source](https://stackoverflow.com/a/6666338)):
 ```bash
 # generally for C++
 gcc -xc++ -E -v -